quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1
+### A company has an application that runs on an Amazon Elastic Kubernetes Service (Amazon EKS) cluster on Amazon EC2 instances.
+The

-A company has an application that runs on an Amazon Elastic Kubernetes Service (Amazon EKS) cluster on Amazon EC2 instances.
-The application has a UI that uses Amazon DynamoDB and data services that use Amazon S3 as part of the application deployment.
+application has a UI that uses Amazon DynamoDB and data services that use Amazon S3 as part of the application deployment.

 The company must ensure that the EKS Pods for the UI can access only Amazon DynamoDB and that the EKS Pods for the data services can